Assertion-Based Optimization of Quantum Programs: Preliminaries

-Due to the relationship between amplitudes and probabilities, all \textit{quantum gates} must preserve inner-products.
+Due to the relationship between amplitudes and probabilities, all operations on qubits, so-called \textit{quantum gates}, must preserve inner-products.
 As a result, quantum gates must be \textit{unitary}, which means that for a quantum gate $U$,

 where $U^\dagger$ denotes the Hermitian adjoint of $U$.
 Note that this also implies that all quantum gates must be reversible and, therefore, that only reversible operations can be implemented using quantum gates.
 Such unitary operations may also be applied \textit{controlled} on another qubit, meaning that they are applied if the control qubit is 1.
 Formally, the controlled version of $U$ is

 where $\ket c\bra c$ is the projector onto the subspace in which the control qubit has the value $c\in\{0,1\}$ and $\otimes$ denotes the tensor product.
 Since the control qubit may be in a superposition, the state after applying $U^c$ is in a superposition of having and not having applied $U$.